-[5-700] Section 12 Crimes (Sentencing Procedure) Act 1999
+[5-700] Repeal of s 12 Crimes (Sentencing Procedure) Act 1999

-Section 12 Crimes (Sentencing Procedure) Act provides:
+Section 12 Crimes (Sentencing Procedure) Act provided:

 A court that imposes a sentence of imprisonment on an offender (being a sentence for a term of not more than 2 years) may make an order:

 suspending execution of the whole of the sentence for such period (not exceeding the term of the sentence) as the court may specify in the order, and

 directing that the offender be released from custody on condition that the offender enters into a good behaviour bond for a term not exceeding the term of the sentence.

 An order under this section may not be made in relation to a sentence of imprisonment if the offender is subject to some other sentence of imprisonment that is not the subject of such an order.